TAKE COLLEGE CLASSES IN

 - South Tama

 - West Marshall

-These dual credit courses are taught by CEP adjunct instructors, and qualified high school teachers who are hired by the College to teach at the high school location.
+These courses are taught by CEP adjunct instructors (high school teachers that meet ECC qualifications and approval to teach college curriculum).
 Our CEP program is nationally accredited by the National Alliance of Concurrent Enrollment Partnerships (NACEP).

 How to Enroll for Dual Credit – The high school must approve your enrollment in dual credit classes.
 Complete the registration process through your high school guidance office.
 A student may also opt to self-pay for courses during interims or for other reasons.
 Submit the High School Student Registration/Application Form, indicating “self-pay” as the class type.